ironcev/awesome-roslyn/readme.md

 ## Open Source Analyzers, Code Fixes, and Refactorings
 Awesome open source analyzers, code fixes, and refactorings.

+- [.NET Compiler Platform ("Roslyn") Analyzers](https://github.com/dotnet/roslyn-analyzers) - Diagnostic analyzers developed by the Roslyn team.
+Initially developed to help flesh out the design and implementation of the static analysis APIs.
+The analyzers cover code quality, .NET Core, desktop .NET Framework, comments in code, and more.
 - [Roslynator](https://github.com/JosefPihrt/Roslynator) - A collection of 190+ analyzers and 190+ refactorings for C#.
 Covers coding style, code readability and simplification, removing redundancies, fixing compiler errors and many more.

 ## Contribute